 1/8"d.
 From a bank vault in Stockbridge, Michigan. file 0

-colored case design with a circular machined pattern that superseded the nickel
+colored case design with a circular machined pattern dubbed the "bronze

 plated cases.
 The photos below show this model in situ in a York

 Safe & Lock vault door.
 Case #1628, movements consecutively numbered #40141, 40142, 404143. file